level-level/Clarkson-Theme/core/index.md

       subtext: Can be installed via Composer
       icon: track_changes
 ---
-# A plugin to write Object-Oriented code in combination with the Twig templating enging while keeping the WordPress Way of working in mind.
+# A plugin to write Object-Oriented code in combination with the Twig templating engine while keeping the WordPress Way of working in mind.
 {: .hero-header .flow-text }